Computing Derivatives Resources

 High-low, high-low, to the quotient rule we go.
 With low-dee-high minus high-dee-low, divide by low-low and a new derivative you will know.

-The product rule isn’t guide on how to increase your sales of purple desk chairs.
-It’s an easy-t-use rule to simplify complicated problems involving derivatives.
+The product rule isn’t a guide on how to increase your sales of purple desk chairs.
+It’s an easy-to-use rule to simplify complicated problems involving derivatives.
 If you pay close attention in this video, you’ll find an easy way to avoid using the quotient rule by using the product rule instead.

 Sometimes, the quotient rule can leave you with a mess of numbers and letters floating around like an alphanumeric soup.
 Here’s a calculator to compute derivatives using the quotient rule, with step by step explanations.
-I hope it tastes as good as tomato soup once you figure out what you have left on paper.
+We hope it tastes as good as tomato soup once you figure out what you have left on paper.